What does ‘antifragile’ mean?

 In the short time since Inner Leadership was first published we have seen many unexpected changes: North Korea has emerged as a long range nuclear power (and then offered to give up Continue Reading →

-The fifth ingredient for creating inspiration in a time of change is to paint a vivid picture of the future you want to create.
-There are several ways you might do Continue Reading →
+The fourth ingredient for creating inspiration and emotional engagement in a time of change is to show people they have a problem.
+At first glance this might seem like the Continue Reading →

-The fifth common mistaken assumption or ‘mis-blink‘ we can easily fall into during a time of change is called dependency.
-This arises when we know the action we want to take but Continue Reading →
+The fifth type of mistaken thinking we can easily fall into during times of change is called attachment to outcome.
+When times are stable, having a strong emotional attachment to Continue Reading →